rust-lang/rust/src/doc/rustc/src/platform-support/wasm32-unknown-unknown.md

 the final stage (stage 5) does not automatically mean that the feature will be enabled in LLVM and Rust by default.
 At this time the general guidance is that features must be present in most engines for a "good chunk of time" before they're enabled in LLVM by default.
-There is currently not exact number of months or engines that are required to enable features by default.
+There is currently no exact number of months or engines that are required to enable features by default.

 [proposals]: https://github.com/WebAssembly/proposals